Casey Ramirez: Syracuse University

-Club
+Club career

 Fortuna Hjørring, 2012

 Ramirez signed with Fortuna Hjørring in Denmark's Elitedivisionen for the 2012–13 season.
 The team finished second during regular season play.
 Ramirez made two appearances for the club during the 2012–13 UEFA Women's Champions League Round of 16.

 Portland Thorns FC, 2013

 Ramirez was signed by the Portland Thorns FC as a discovery player a couple of months into inaugural 2013 season with the National Women's Soccer League.
 Of the signing, Thorns FC head coach Cindy Parlow Cone said, "Casey is a very good attacking outside back or midfielder.
 She is very difficult to beat one-on-one and is great at helping to build the attack out of the back."
 She made four appearances for the club during the regular season tallying 160 minutes.
 February 8, 2014 the Thorns released Ramirez.
+The Portland Thorns won the inaugural NWSL National Championship.